TrakkAssets/pythonMQTT/readme.md

 `$ openssl rsa -in rsa_private.pem -pubout -out rsa_public.pem`

+Register your device in Trakk Assets; upload the public key `rsa_public.pem` and make note of your allocated `deviceID`.

-Save the private key `rsa_private.pem` on your device and specify the path to this file in the 'device' config.
-Upload the public key `rsa_public.pem` into Trakk Assets when registering your device.
+Save the private key `rsa_private.pem` on your device and then edit the device config file `config.json` to reflect path to this file and your deviceID.

 ## Install script dependancies